ajdavis/emptysquare-hugo/emptysquare/content/pygotham-2021-speaker-coaching.md

 +++
+category = ["Python"]
-type = "post"
+date = "2021-08-24T08:34:21.260241"
-title = "Coaching For All 2021 PyGotham Speakers" description = "Opera singer Melissa Collom will help you give a terrific talk." category = ["Python"] tag = ["pygotham"] draft = true enable_lightbox = true
+description = "Opera singer Melissa Collom will help you give a terrific talk." draft = false enable_lightbox = true tag = ["pygotham"] thumbnail = "rankin.jpg" title = "Coaching For All 2021 PyGotham Speakers" type = "post"
 +++

 ![Black and white 1917 photo of a woman speaking from a balcony.
 A sign saying "National American Woman Suffrage Association" is partly visible beneath her.](rankin.jpg)